-We own, maintain and monitor over 60 live CCTV cameras that are located within Grantham, Stamford, Bourne, Market Deeping and Deeping St. James.
+We own, maintain and monitor live CCTV cameras located within Grantham, Stamford, Bourne, Market Deeping and Deeping St. James.

 The monitoring centre is staffed 24 hours a day, 365 days a year and has been in operation since June 1997.

 All cameras are recorded on to a digital recording system which is running 24 hours a day and 365 days a year.

 All recorded images are retained for 28 days.
 This allows police officers and other statutory agencies adequate time to view the images and, where necessary, request them to be prepared as evidence.

 Live and recorded images can also be relayed to the police communications centre at Lincoln and to various police stations throughout the district.
 This allows senior police officers to assess incidents, ensuring that adequate resources are dispatched.

 The monitoring centre also acts as the controlling station for a number of radio communication systems which link to shops and licensed premises in Grantham, Bourne and Stamford who sign up to the 'Pub Watch' or 'Shop Watch' radio scheme.
 The base stations are located at the monitoring centre and at various retail outlets and public houses.
 Police community support officers, neighbourhoods officers and the police carry handheld radios.
 Information can be passed between all those involved in relation to situations ranging from missing children to major public order incidents.
 A dedicated telephone and radio link has been established with the police communications centre to allow incidents to be reported quickly and efficiently.

 All our control room staff are Security Industry Authority (SIA) licensed and trained not to observe private areas and are totally accountable for their actions.
 If you have particular concerns on this matter please contact the CCTV Manager on firstname.lastname@example.org